-Meg Wirth is the founder of Maternova and a S.E.VEN fellow and a Cartier Women's Initiative finalist.
-An innovator at heart, over the last several years she co-developed the strategy for the first global health social venture capital fund with a focus on women's health in low-income countries.
-Meg has also led the business plan development for a next-generation medical device company with an application in global health.
+Meg Wirth is the co-founder of Maternova and a S.E.VEN fellow and a Cartier Women's Initiative finalist.
 She has worked on women's health throughout her career in areas as diverse as starting a home visiting program for teen mothers in Appalachia to monitoring and evaluating a major Safe Motherhood initiative--funded by USAID and implemented by John Snow International's Mothercare project-- in Jakarta and South Kalimantan, Indonesia.
 Meg has also worked as a member of the Rockefeller Foundation’s Health Equity team and co-edited a major volume called Challenging Inequities in Health: From Ethics to Action.
 She was a co-author of the UN Millennium Project’s final report on child and maternal health.
 She has a BA from Harvard University and an MPA in international development from Princeton University's Woodrow Wilson School.

-Allyson E. Cote is Maternova's VP of Business Development.
-With over fifteen years in the development field, her award winning expertise lies in high level client acquisition, strategic and channel partnership development, account management, and marketing.
+Allyson E. Cote is Maternova's Co-Founder and Vice President.
+She brings startup experience, marketing, and design to the management team.
+With over fifteen years in the development field, her award winning expertise lies in high level client acquisition, strategic and channel partnership development, product development, account management, and marketing as an award winning writer.
 Prior to Maternova, Allyson acted as a founding Vice President team member of Shape Up, Inc. as well as acting as COO for Alessandra Gold, Inc. She holds an undergraduate degree in Sociology from the University of Massachusetts, and is currently working towards an MBA in Advocacy & Policy.

-Jessa Handang is an administrative assistant for Maternova.
+Jessa Handang, hailing from the Philippines, is an administrative assistant for Maternova.
 She is a Jill of all trades contributing to the efficiency of our operation.

 Cinta Burgos has been involved in the Biotech and Medical Device industry for over 18 years; working in various positions in research engineering, validation engineering, and Quality Assurance in large companies as well as small start-ups.
 Prior to entering the industry she was a microbiology laboratory researcher.
 Ms. Burgos is an independent QA consultant for several biotech and medical device companies, supporting GLP and GCP laboratories and studies; responsible for developing and maintaining Quality Systems from Design Control/Product Development to cGMP manufacturing; conducting ISO, GMP, and GCP audits, managing complaint, risk, and corrective action systems, training, due diligence, and regulatory submission support.
 She has audited and worked in small start-ups as well as in large, global companies.